 Direct sound provides the ears and brain with proper sound positioning that makes for easy listening.
 Reflected sound may contend with direct sound, which causes an imbalanced listening environment.
 Home theater acoustics balance the direct to reflected sound ratio in accordance with the critical distance from the listening position.
 Achieving this perfect balance provides better clarity and articulation, especially through a multichannel sound system.

-Room treatments consist of introducing various theater room furniture pieces that will perform different functions.
+Room acoustics consist of introducing various theater room furniture pieces that will perform different functions.
 For instance, absorption and diffusive materials regulate how much sound penetrates through the walls and ceilings.